khylo/CourseNotes/cloud/aws/storage.md

 		Torrents

 	returns 200 response afer success upload

+	To allow user to upload to a bucket (posibly without IAM crede tials) use a presigned url A presigned URL gives you access to the object identified in the URL, provided that the creator of the presigned URL has permissions to access that object.
+That is, if you receive a presigned URL to upload an object, you can upload the object only if the creator of the presigned URL has the necessary permissions to upload that object.

 ## Numbers
 Attribute | Standard | Intelligent Tiering (choses automatically) | Standard - Infrequent Access | Reduced Redundancy Storage (aka 1 zone)